 JOHN CAO

-John, whose Chinese name is Cao Sanqiang, became a Christian in his 20s through an American family he met in China.
-He obtained a degree in English from Hunan Teachers College and a Masters of Divinity from the Alliance Seminary in Nyack, New York.
+John, whose Chinese name is Cao Sanqiang, was born in Changsha, capital of Hunan province, in 1959 and completed his primary, secondary, and university education in Changsha, obtaining a degree in English from Hunan Teachers College.
+He became a Christian in his 20s through an American family he met in China and later obtained a Masters of Divinity from the Alliance Seminary in Nyack, New York.
 He joined China Outreach Ministry and ministered to thousands of Chinese students in American universities before becoming a pastor in Greensboro, North Carolina.
 He then felt called to spend time in China, serving the poor and especially children.

 Pastor John spent over two decades helping to establish schools in central and southern China, and in 2014 became involved in aid work in neighbouring Myanmar, where he set up 16 schools for over 2,000 impoverished ethnic minority children in Wa State in the north of the country.
 He also organised food and clothing donation programmes for the Wa and Kachin ethnic minorities in the region.
 He made regular trips into Myanmar to visit the schools, bringing volunteer Chinese Christian teachers from his schools in China.